ibm-cloud-docs/pattern-watson-speech-vision/resiliency-design.md

 ### Disaster Recovery for IBM Cloud Code Engine

 To protect Code Engine workloads against an IBM Cloud multi-zone region (MZR) wide failure, the workloads should be deployed across multiple MZRs and implement an automatic failover mechanism by leveraging an Edge Proxy service such as IBM Cloud Internet Services (CIS).
 For more information about deploying an application across multiple regions, see [Deploying code engine workloads across multiple regions](https://cloud.ibm.com/docs/codeengine?topic=codeengine-deploy-multiple-regions).

-### Disaster Recovery for IBM Cloud SaaS Services

-For the IBM Cloud SaaS services used in this solution, the focus should be on preserving the data through an appropriate backup strategy.

-In the unlikely event of an IBM Cloud  multi-zone region failure, the services remain available in other multi-zone regions.
-Therefore the steps to recover from the failure would be to create new services instances in another multi-zone region and then to restore the data that was previously backed up to these new services instances.

-#### Disaster Recovery for IBM Cloud Speech to Text

-Your disaster recovery plan includes knowing, preserving, and being prepared to restore all data that is maintained on IBM Cloud.
-This includes data from custom language models, custom acoustic models, and asynchronous speech recognition requests.

-Re-creating custom models, especially custom acoustic models, from saved data can take a significant amount of time.
-Maintaining parallel service configurations in multiple locations can eliminate the turnaround time associated with disaster recovery.

-For custom language models, you need to maintain and be prepared to re-create and restore your custom language models and their corpora, grammars, and custom words.
-You also need to be prepared to retrain your custom language models on their data and words resources.

-#### Disaster Recovery for IBM Cloud Text to Speech

-For the Text to Speech service, only data for custom models, custom words, speaker models, and custom prompts is stored on IBM Cloud.
-Your disaster recovery plan includes knowing, preserving, and being prepared to restore your customization information.

-Preserve the following information about your custom models, custom entries, speaker models, and custom prompts:

-- A list of all of your custom models and their definitions
-- Information about all custom entries (word/translation pairs) in your custom models
-- A list of all of your speaker models and their definitions.
-To list information about your speaker models
-- Information about all custom prompts in your custom models

-It is a best practice to preserve this information in a format that you can use to re-create your customized resources in the event of a failure.
-Actively maintaining the information, and preparing the calls listed in the following section ahead of time, can enable you to recover as quickly as possible.